Merkoba/Meltdown/README.md

 These get colored depending on the language used.

+To achieve syntax highlighting, the `Pygments` library is used.

+---

-There are buttons on the top right to do several actions.
+There are buttons on the top right to do several actions:

 `Use` saves a sample of the snippet to the `$snippet` variable which can be later used.